mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Data-Methods.md

 A potential tension which was resolved quickly in some ways.
 But at the cost of maintaining a working game. -->

 ## Discussion on designing for emergent practices and agency

-### Initial discussion on designing for emergent practices
+### purpose of this section

-Explain why this section is structured as designing for
+This section is structured as designing for to :
+- Explore observations in line with conceptions of agency and other studies
+- Identify material that could help researchers / practitioners replicate practice & understandings
+- Beginning of recommendations

+NOTE THIS SHOULD BE IN LIT REVIEW

 Face to face coding communities, especially with families have a large range of behaviours and potential.

-As explored previously the literature on design for face to face communities is sparce.
+As explored previously the literature on design for face-to-face communities which encourages community members  to develop their own practices is sparse.

-While present in fields of participatory digitaal design Even more sparce is help on designing to allow the community of game makers to develop their own practices.

-I share a synthesis of my findings here.
+I share a synthesis of my findings in the sections below in

 NOTE - MY THOUGHTS IN THIS AREA STILL NEED TO BE INFORMED BY WIDER READING ON EXISTING RESEARCH.

+NOTE - PUT THE BELOW IN TO FOLLOWING CATEGORIES.
 In making design decisions, I am balancing here many different factors of concern in the complex learning environment.
 These include; authenticity of programming environment and language, use of the existing structure of the phaser library, the learning process of participants getting stuck and having to resolve tensions, my time limits providing individual support as a facilitator of a group, and the patience of participants when they encounter incomplete documentation.

 A relevant challenge is the difficulty of structuring resources in a way which can support the diversity of the directions in which participant want to progress their design.
 Drawing from authentic resources can be chaotic and create too many problematic errors.

 Participants may also lack the concepts of computing and necessary language needed to find external support materials easily.
 Some of these challenges are potentially addressed through the combination of possibilities of the starting and a selection of curated code examples.
 The next chapter explores the use of a collection of game design patterns to help address these issues.

-This section looks as some of the emerging patterns of design practice of participants.

 NOTE - This could move to a discussion chapter OR the start of a conclusion - as there is overlap with the next chapter.

-### In use of documentation
+### Participants developing agency in their  use of documentation

 Perhaps a suitable space here?

 ### "Authentish" - goals in drama and project-based processes and related scenarios